AdobeDocs/cc-developer-platform-pages/src/pages/index.md

 ![Adobe Fund for Design 1](images/adobe-fund-for-design-1.jpeg)

-### Adobe Fund for Design: Investing in developers with creativity in their code
+### The Adobe Fund for Design

-Apply for equity investments and grants from Adobe for your project.
+Investing in developers with creativity in their code.

 <ResourceCard slots="link, image, heading, text" width="50%" />